 - Sign into it using the Gmail account and follow the onscreen instructions

-- Get your website verified, (to learn how to verify your site in Google console, I recommend you watch the video below).
+- Get your website verified, (to learn how to verify your site in Google console.

 - After verifying your site, the following task should be done as soon as possible ( make sure you install the Yoast SEO plugin)

 - To create a sitemap, go the Yoast plugin you installed, click on it (in most cases, it is displayed at the left hand side of the dashboard).

 - Locate the sitemap feature and activate it, your sitemap will be created.

 - Take this sitemap and submit it to the sitemap section of the console.

 To have a first hand information about SEO ( search engine optimization) for your site, I encourage you to install the Yoast SEO plugin